-The lumbar vertebrae are located in the lower back and support most of the upper body’s weight.
-Although most people have five, about 10 percent of adults have some sort of anatomical anomaly within the lower back, the most common of which is a sixth lumbar vertebra.
-The presence of an additional lumbar vertebra does not lead to greater instances of lower back pain, but is sometimes associated with an extra rib.
+The lumbar vertebrae are located in the lower back and are critical in supporting the weight of the upper body.
+Although most people have five lumbar vertebrae, some adults possess an abnormality that results in a sixth lumbar vertebra.
+The presence of an additional lumbar vertebra does not lead to a greater chance of lower back pain or the development of a spine condition.

-No matter how many lumbar vertebrae a person has, the lower back’s relative flexibility and load-bearing function make it the region of the back that is most vulnerable to spinal conditions that can cause excruciating and debilitating pain.
-These conditions can occur at any point along the lumbar vertebrae, which are delineated by the letter “L” for lumbar and a number that corresponds to their location.
+No matter how many lumbar vertebrae a person has, the lower back’s relative flexibility and weight-bearing function make it the region of the back that is most vulnerable to spinal conditions that can cause chronic and debilitating pain.
+These conditions can occur at any point along the lumbar vertebrae and, if severe, can travel into the buttocks, legs and feet.

-- L1-L2 – the top of the lumbar region; here, the spinal cord ends and the cauda equina branches downward through the sacrum to the coccyx
+- L1.
+The top of the lumbar region; the spinal cord ends between the L1 and L2 vertebrae and the cauda equina branches downward through the sacrum to the coccyx.

-- L3-L4 – the high range of motion here leads to breakdown from wear and tear associated with degenerative disc disease and osteoarthritis; the sciatic nerve originates here
+- L3.
+The high range of motion here leads to breakdown from wear and tear associated with degenerative disc disease and osteoarthritis; the sciatic nerve originates here.

-- L5 – the vertebral body is deeper in front than most other vertebrae; there is a smaller spinous process, and a thicker transverse processes; this is the most common site of herniated disc and spondylolisthesis
+- L5.
+The vertebral body is deeper in front than most other vertebrae and there is a smaller spinous process and thicker transverse processes.
+This is the most common site of herniated discs and spondylolisthesis.

-- L6 – rarely found in most people, but vulnerable to the same sort of spinal conditions experienced at the L5 level in others
+- L6.
+Rarely found in most people, but vulnerable to the same sort of spine conditions experienced at the L5 level in others.

-Most chronic lower back pain symptoms can be managed through a course of conservative treatment recommended by your doctor.
+Typically, chronic lower back pain symptoms can be managed through a course of conservative treatment recommended by your doctor.
 This usually includes a combination of physical therapy and pain medication, as well as other pain management strategies.
-If pain persists within the lumbar vertebrae even after weeks or months of conservative treatment, contact Laser Spine Institute (LSI) to learn how a minimally invasive, outpatient procedure performed using advanced, endoscopic techniques can help patients rediscover a life without pain.